ManpreetShorthillsAI/Assignment_3-Linux_and_Sql-/README.md

 ### Task1 (File Permissions)
 ![!\[alt text\]](Linux/screenshots/Task-1.png)

-File Permissions: Created a file named example.txt and modified its permissions so that only I, as the owner, can read and write to it, while the group and others have no access.
+touch command to create the example.txt file chmod 600 example.txt modified its permissions so that only I, as the owner, can read and write to it, while the group and others have no access.
 Verified the permission changes by listing the file details.

-touch command to create the example.txt file chmod 600 example.txt to cahnge the file permissons as explained above

 ## Task - 2(Process Management)
 ![alt text](Linux/screenshots/Task2pic1.png)
 ![alt text](Linux/screenshots/Task2pic2.png)

-Process Management: Used a command to view all running processes and identified the process ID (PID) of an active process (such as my terminal).
-Terminated the process using its PID and confirmed it was successfully stopped.
+Process Management: Used a command to view all running processes and identified the process ID (PID) of an active process (such as my terminal) using the pidof(processname).

-pidof(processname)
-kill pid
+Terminated the process using its PID (kill pid command) and confirmed it was successfully stopped by giving the kill command again and the output being process doesn't exist.

 ## Task - 3 (Monitor and Kill Processes)